jitbit/FastCache/README.md

 The above is no longer valid, we have switched to .NET 6 targeting and now use `TickCount64` which is free of this problem.

-Another tradeoff: MemoryCache watches memory usage, and evicts items once it senses memory pressure. **FastCache does not do that** it is up to you to keep your caches reasonably sized.
+Another tradeoff: MemoryCache watches memory usage, and evicts items once it senses memory pressure. **FastCache does not do any of that** it is up to you to keep your caches reasonably sized.
 After all, it's just a dictionary.